List of novels by Douglas Preston: Jennie (1994)

 Jennie is a novel by American author Douglas Preston.
 The book was published on October 1, 1994, by St. Martin's Press.

 The work is set in the 1970s and is styled as an in-world nonfictional memoir looking back at the experiment.
 Naturalist Dr. Hugo Archibald delivers Jennie, a chimpanzee, from her dying mother in the Cameroons and brings her home to his American family.
 The Archibalds try raising Jennie as if she were a human child, dressing her and buying her toys and the like.
 His young son, Sandy, becomes extremely attached to Jennie, but Archibald's daughter, Sarah, resents the chimp.
 Jennie, through her learning of ASL (American Sign Language), starts to converse and interact with the humans around her.
 A neighbor who is a minister tries to convert Jennie to Christianity.
 Jennie embarks on various hijinks while shopping, meeting celebrities, getting arrested, and so on.
 Eventually, with her becoming more difficult to control as she ages, Jennie is sent to a wildlife preserve where she cannot function.

 Kirkus Reviews critiqued the novel, noting that the Archibalds "make more of a fuss over the animal than readers are likely to" and that Preston's writing appears "much more insightful when it comes to animals than humans".
 They highlight how "Preston hasn't worked out the Archibalds' motivations," which "is a serious flaw of the novel".
-They explain, Preston seems to want readers to think that the Archibalds are merely eccentric when all his evidence points to the fact that these people are disturbed and that Jennie is filling some bizarre need in the family.
-Preston throws us a few tidbits—an adult Sarah confesses that she had hated Jennie because she believed that her father loved the chimpanzee better; Hugo, discussing with a colleague Jennie's care after he and his wife are dead, says that the Jennie problem is no different than having a mentally retarded child—but they only confuse us all the more.
-It doesn't help matters that the novel, written as an oral history, masquerades as nonfiction.
-As a novel, this is sometimes sweet but mostly strange.Publishers Weekly wrote, "while some readers may delight in Jennie's exploits, others may find the narrative cartoonish and one-dimensional, a joke that keeps repeating itself in different keys."
+Publishers Weekly wrote, "while some readers may delight in Jennie's exploits, others may find the narrative cartoonish and one-dimensional, a joke that keeps repeating itself in different keys."